diillson/chatcli/README_EN.md

     * **Example:**

       ```
-      You: @file --mode=smart ~/my-project/ How does the login system work?
+      You: @file --mode smart ~/my-project/ How does the login system work?
       ```

 ---